algoristic/blog-articles/archive/from-xml-to-java/en.md

 ```
 I think after seeing some XSD, this is self-explaining. `title` is obviously a primitive type, because we want to store literal values in it.
 It is convention to nest the restriction itself inside a `xsd:simpleType` element.
 By the way: `xsd:complexType` allows no restrictions.
 With `xsd:restriction base="xsd:string"` we define our datatype and enumerate our allowed values inside that element.
 When we want to allow more titles, we just have to extend that list.

 With the lessons above we can construct most of our XSD now, describe our XML.
 Only one thing left: attributes.
-Adding the attribute `personnelNumber` our type `employee` will look like this:
+Adding the attribute `personnelNumber` to our type `employee` will look like this:
 ```xml
 <xsd:complexType name="employee">
   <xsd:sequence>